A generalized Vaserstein symbol: Main results

 As mentioned in the proof of Theorem \ref{T4.16}, any element $a \in Um (P_{0} \oplus R)$ of the form $a = (a_{0},a_{R}^{2})$ is completable to an automorphism of $P_{0} \oplus R$.
 This follows directly from \cite[Proposition 2.7]{B} or \cite[Lemma 2]{S1}, because $P_{0}$ has a trivial determinant.
 We now construct a more concrete completion of $a = (a_{0},a_{R}^{2})$.
 For this, let us first look at the case $P_{0} \cong R^{2}$: If $(b, c, a^2)$ is a unimodular row and $qb + rc + ap = 1$, then it follows from \cite{Kr} that the matrix

 is a completion of $(b, c, a^2)$ with determinant $1$.
 We observe that

 and also

 This shows how to generalize the construction of this explicit completion.
-We denote by $\chi_{0}: P_{0} \rightarrow P_{0}^{\nu}$ the skew-symmetric isomorphism from the definition of the generalized Vaserstein symbol (we now interpret it as a skew-symmetric isomorphism and not as a non-degenerate skew-symmetric form).
+We denote by $\chi_{0}: P_{0} \rightarrow P_{0}^{\vee}$ the alternating isomorphism from the definition of the generalized Vaserstein symbol (we now interpret it as an alternating isomorphism and not as a non-degenerate alternating form).
 If $a = (a_{0}, a_{R})$ is an element of $Um (P_{0} \oplus R)$ with a section $s$ uniquely given by the element $s (1) = (q, p) \in P_{0} \oplus R$, we consider the following morphisms: We define an endomorphism of $P_0$ by

 and we also define a morphism $R \rightarrow P_{0}$ by

 Then we consider the endomorphism of $\varphi: P_{0} \oplus R$ given by